 While scammers' delivery methods and messaging can quickly change, a few basic security measures can help protect you from the latest and most common scams:

 - Be skeptical when someone contacts you.
 Scammers can spoof calls and emails to make it look like they are coming from different sources, including government agencies, charities, banks and large companies.
-Don't share personal information, usernames or passwords that others can use to steal your identity.
+Don't share personal information, usernames, passwords or one-time codes that others can use to access your accounts or steal your identity.

 - Research companies.
 Before you make a purchase or donation, take a few minutes to review the company.
 Do a web search for its name plus "scam" or "reviews" and research charities on Charity Navigator and CharityWatch.

 - Be careful with your phone.
 If you suspect a spam call, don't respond or press a button.
 The safest option is to hang up or ignore the call entirely.
 You can always look up the organization and initiate a call yourself if you're worried there may actually be an issue.

 - Don't refund or forward overpayments.
 Be careful whenever a company or person asks you to refund or forward part of a payment.
 Often, the original payment will be fraudulent and taken back later.

 - Look for suspicious payment requirements.
 Scammers often ask for payments via wire transfer, money order, cryptocurrency or gift cards.
 These payments can be harder to track and cancel than other forms of payment, which can leave you stuck without recourse.